Bl4ky113/c_for_every_one_coursera/notes.md

 can be modified by:
 - unsigned (float, int): skip the negative bit and use it for more storage memory
 - long (float, int, double): Increses the storage of the variable type.
 You can check it with sizeof

+## If, else if and else

+The general usage from the C based languages

+## while

+The general usage from the C based languages

+## while get char

+with stdio.h we get the getchar() function, which is like scanf but only scans 1 char at the time.
+It can be used to check the contents of a file by using:

+./script.out > FILE

+Sending the FILE to the script
+It just returns the value of the char.
+Is ASCII, int or whatever you need

+## for loop

+the general for loop syntax on C based languages

+## switch

+You can't even guess